John Green

 87th Anti-Tank Casualties

 This post has been edited as it does not reflect the casualties of 7th Devons prior to the unit change to the anti-tank role.
 The number of wounded is currently unknown.
+7th Devons lost personnel when the Arandora Star was sunk on 2nd July 1940.

 Casualties